Skip to content

 Archives (.tar and .zip)

 You can compare against tarballs and zip archives of your .proto files as well.
-This is especially useful for GitHub where they can be retrieved for any commit or branch.
+This is especially useful for GitHub, where you can retrieve them for any commit or branch.
 This example assumes your repo is github.com/foo/bar and COMMIT is a variable storing the commit to compare against:

 $ buf breaking --against "https://github.com/foo/bar/archive/${COMMIT}.tar.gz#strip_components=1"